openstack/nova/doc/source/filter_scheduler.rst

   a set of instances.
 * |RetryFilter| - filters hosts that have been attempted for scheduling.
   Only passes hosts that have not been previously attempted.
 * |TrustedFilter| (EXPERIMENTAL) - filters hosts based on their trust.
 Only passes hosts that meet the trust requirements specified in the instance properties.

+  .. warning:: TrustedFilter is deprecated for removal in the 17.0.0 Queens
+     release.
+There is no replacement planned for this filter.
+It has been marked experimental since its inception.
+It is incomplete and not tested.

 * |TypeAffinityFilter| - Only passes hosts that are not already running an instance of the requested type.
 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.